Autumn flowers can keep your garden looking bright and cheery as the darker evenings draw in and the leaves start to fall from the trees.

 For example, if you are looking for natural ways to fight slugs in the garden, try attracting thrushes and hedgehogs, both of which love to snack on slugs.

-Here are a few ways to make your garden a home for wildlife of all kinds, with plenty of beneficial effects as a result.
+Here are a few ways to make your garden a home for wildlife of all kinds, with plenty of beneficial effects as a result, not to mention the positive impact on your family’s mental health.

 Hedgehogs are high on many gardeners’ ‘would like to meet’ list, so create a mini hedgehog habitat in a quiet corner of your garden for the best chance of receiving a spiky visitor in the night.